Nearsoft/jobs/readme.md

 * Strong knowledge of JavaScript
 * Experience with modern JavaScript libraries and tooling
-* Knowledge of HTML, CSS, and related web technologies
+* Knowledge of HTML, CSS, and related Web technologies
 * Strong Computer Science fundamentals
 * Awareness of cross-browser compatibility issues and client-side performance considerations